 InMotion Hosting pricing

-InMotion Hosting offers 4 shared hosting plans with prices ranging from $2.49/mo up to $12.99/mo.
+InMotion Hosting offers 4 shared hosting plans with prices ranging from $2.29/mo up to $12.99/mo.
 Overall the prices are pretty average, yet what you get is quite generous (although storage could be better.)

 All plans include a free SSL, email addresses, security suite, marketing tools, and unlimited bandwidth.
 All plans apart from the entry one also include a free domain.

-- Lite ($2.49/mo) – includes 10 GB SSD storage and an email account for a single website.
+- Core ($2.29/mo) – includes 100 GB SSD storage and 10 email accounts for a 2 websites.
 This plan is meant for personal use or very small projects.

-- Launch ($4.99/mo) – this plan allows you to host 2 websites and gives 50 GB SSD storage and 10 email accounts for it.
+- Launch ($4.99/mo) – this plan allows you to host unlimited websites and gives unlimited NVMe SSD storage and email accounts for it.
 This makes it a pretty good option for a small-to-medium-sized website.

-- Pro ($12.99/mo) – allows hosting up to 100 websites and includes 200 GB SSD storage, unlimited email accounts, and an SLA-backed uptime guarantee of 99.99%.
+- Pro ($12.99/mo) – this plan comes with everything that the Power does, plus an SLA-backed uptime guarantee of 99.99% and a dedicated IP.
 This will be best for a business website looking for good performance and security.

 One more thing to note, InMotion has a pretty generous money-back guarantee.
 While the standard time is 30 days, the provider gives you 90 days to change your mind.
 The domain fee, however, is not compensated.

 To get the best value for money, opt for the Launch plan with 3 years subscription.
-You will get 2 websites and 50GB of storage, which is great if 1 site is too limiting for you.
+You will get unlimited websites, NVMe SSD storage, bandwidth, and email accounts.
 Additionally, the renewal rates will be much lower than with Power.